Vision-LLMs for Spatiotemporal Traffic Forecasting: Experiments

 \subsubsection{Setup}

-In addition to few-shot learning, LLMs are also widely recognized for their strong cross-domain learning and knowledge transfer capabilities \cite{ref_43}.
-This means that a model fully trained on one domain can achieve excellent performance on another domain with only a small amount of fine-tuning.
-We refer to this phenomenon as cross-domain transfer capability.
-For instance, we study a model's performance on one dataset after being trained on another.
-In this subsection, to evaluate the cross-domain transfer capability of each method, we follow the benchmark setup from Section C with the following modification: first, the models are pre-trained on the complete Trentino-Call dataset.
-Subsequently, these pre-trained models are fine-tuned on the Trentino-Internet, Trentino-SMS, Milan-Internet, and Milan-SMS datasets, respectively, using only 2\% of their training data, and then their performance is evaluated.
+LLMs are widely recognized for strong cross-domain learning and knowledge transfer capabilities \cite{ref_36}.
+To evaluate this capability, we follow the benchmark setup of the cross-domain prediction benchmark, pre-train all models on the complete Trentino-Call dataset, and then fine-tune them on Trentino-Internet, Trentino-SMS, Milan-Internet, and Milan-SMS using only 2\% of each target-domain training set before evaluation.